1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Ues Roosevelt's corollary
 #### Dollar Diplomacy
  - Asserts U.S. influence in foreign lands through investment and trade
- - Used Shows of Milita
+ - Used Shows of Military might to protect business interests
  -
 #### Moral Diplomacy
  - The United States decides if the country is diplomatic